allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 If you think that you can learn Kotlin quickly because you already know Java &mdash;
 you are wrong.
 Kotlin would throw you in the deep end.
-In fact, Kotlin’s syntax is far more closer to Scala.
+In fact, Kotlin’s syntax is far closer to Scala.
 It’s the all-in bet.
-You would have to forget Java and switch the the completely different language.
+You would have to forget Java and switch the completely different language.

-On the contrary, learing Groovy is a pleasent journey.
+On the contrary, learning Groovy is a pleasant journey.
 Groovy would lead you by the hand.
-Java code is correct Groovy code, so you can start from changing the file extention form `.java` to `.groovy`.
+Java code is correct Groovy code, so you can start by changing the file extension form `.java` to `.groovy`.
 Each time when you learn a new Groovy feature, you can decide.
-Do you like it or do you prefer to stay with the Java way.
+Do you like it or do you prefer to stay with the Java way?
 That’s awesome.

 ## Final thoughts

 Learning a new technology is like an investment.
 We invest our time and then the technology should pay off.
-I’m not saying that Kotlin is a bad language.
+I’m not saying that Kotlin is bad language.
-I’m just saying that in out case, the Return On Investment was dissatisfactory low.
+I’m just saying that in our case, the Return On Investment was dissatisfactory low.

 ## Funny facts about Kotlin

-In Poland, Kotlin is one of the best selling brand of ketchup.
+In Poland, Kotlin is one of the best selling brands of ketchup.
 This name clash is nobody’s fault, but it’s funny.
 Kotlin sounds to our ears like Heinz.